balunist/mbp_docs2/source/pre-mapping/material_management.rst

 Material Management
 *******************
-The lumber tab presents a list of materials and their thicknesses seen in the model.
-With each material type you should provide a Width and Length to be used as the default size when mapping.
+The lumber tab presents a list of board types described by their materials and thicknesses which is found in the model.
+With each board type you should provide a default size for Width and Length to be used when mapping.

 .. image:: /_static/images/edit_scraps.png
     :width: 80 %